 But that’s a minor thing.
 Lucas takes up most of her energy, and all the rest goes to handling things for Master.
 Besides, Claudia suspects that perfection would be a disappointing state; it’s striving for it, working toward it, that interests her.

 She never expected the nuclear meltdown that had ensued over the phone.
-Her mother had argued, and threatened, and cried, and eventually she’d contacted lawyers and friends of friends who knew deprogrammers.
+Her mother had argued, and threatened, and cried, and eventually, she’d contacted lawyers and friends of friends who knew deprogrammers.
 Her parents never seemed to understand that this was the life Claudia had chosen for herself, that this was what she wanted.
-In the end, her relationship with her parents had been strained to the point of fear.
+In the end, her relationship with her parents had been strained to the point of breaking.

 She still couldn’t understand why her parents couldn’t be happy for her.
 Finally, she knew what she wanted.
 She knew where she belonged.
 And if it wasn’t perfect, well…